 The Family of Bernhard Bermann

-Bernhard Bermann, a merchant, was born on 3.6.1849 in Markt Berolzheim, the son of Nehemia and Karolina Bermann.
+Bernhard Bermann, a merchant, was born on 03.06.1849 in Markt Berolzheim, the son of Nehemia and Karolina Bermann.
 He was married to Johanna Neuburger from Thalmässing.
 She was the daughter of the merchant Josef Veis Neuburger and his wife Maria Mina, née Süß, from Regensburg.

 Viktor, born on 25.04.1881 in Gunzenhausen, died in battle on 16.08.1916 at Maurepas.